<p>HIKMAH</p>

 Curatorially, Hikmah can be reframed as an exhibition “method” for understanding the open-ended relationship between art, material intelligence, and architecture.

-Dr Sara Raza, Curator and Artistic Director of the CCA Tashkent
+Dr Sara Raza, Chief Curator of the CCA Tashkent

 Site-specific works and new commissions